Nedja995/proj_gassi2/docs/architecture.md

   and it avoids bridging complexity.
 - **Factory responsibility:** `RagServiceFactory` is the only place that knows about both implementations.
 All other code uses only `RagService` Protocol.
+- **Injection point — OCR path only:** RAG is injected on the OCR advisor path (combined OCR text used as query).
+Screenshot path is skipped — no text query is available to embed against.
+Placement mode also skipped for the same reason.
+  Context is prepended to the system prompt as a `## Retrieved Knowledge` block.

 ## AD-23: Grid overlay drawn on frame pre-submission; canvas bounding box deferred to v0.3.2